 When the RSI of an asset leaves either oversold or overbought territory and approaches a neutral state, sometimes a bullish market (when stock prices as a whole are on the upswing) will reject this movement and send it back towards the threshold.
 Then, RSI will swing back and break its most recent record high.
-Investors who are skilled enough to observe the signs of an approaching swing rejection can capitalize on it to make a profit.
+Investors who are skilled enough to observe the signs of an approaching swing rejection may be able to capitalize on it to potentially make a profit.

 Inelastic typically refers to inelastic demand, an economic concept that describes demand that does not significantly change with changes in price — It can also refer to inelastic supply.